milesmcc/ArmorLib/docs/contributing/PREPROCESSORS.md

 ### Saving the Preprocessor

 Save your preprocessor in the `src/preprocessors` directory under your preprocessor's name.
-For example, we're going to name this preprocesosr `length`--therefore, we'll want to call the preprocessor's file `src/preprocessors/length.rs`.
+For example, we're going to name this preprocessor `length`--therefore, we'll want to call the preprocessor's file `src/preprocessors/length.rs`.

 ### Necessary Imports